Why Do You Need Over 50’s Travel Insurance?

 But you can also choose the level of cover you want on our comparison site, depending on which policy you choose.

-What’s the difference between single trip or annual multi-trip cover?
+What’s the difference between single trip or annual multi-trip travel insurance for over 50's?

 It’s quite simple.